mattfwood/ac-daily-tasks/README.md

 I use the "magic link" authentication strategy to avoid remembering, storing or recovering passwords.

-### Can I see the source code / can I help in any way?

-Message me directly to get access to the source code, just because I'm a bit paranoid.

 ### Tech Stack

 - [React](https://reactjs.org/) - Frontend view library